Environmental sanctions and prosecutions

 3. Natural England

-4. Health and Safety Executive
+5. the Health and Safety Executive (HSE)

-Unless the statute creating a particular offence says otherwise regulators have a power, but not a duty, to prosecute.
+In outline, unless the statute creating a particular offence says otherwise regulators have a power, but not a duty, to prosecute.
 Regulators are generally bound by the Code for Crown Prosecutors, meaning that a prosecution will proceed only if:

 1. there is enough evidence to provide a 'realistic prospect of conviction against each defendant on each charge', and